Tensions rise over Afghan, Pakistan border dispute

 The protest was sparked by a statement on Sunday by Afghan President Hamid Karzai who ordered his top officials to take immediate action to remove the gate and other "Pakistani military installations near the Durand Line".

 The Durand Line is the 1893 British-mandated border between the two countries.
-It is recognized by Pakistan, but not by Afghanistan.
+It is recognised by Pakistan, but not by Afghanistan.

 Afghanistan maintains that activity by either side along the Durand Line must be approved by both countries.

-"Establishing a gate by Pakistan on the Durand Line and inside Afghanistan is against all international norms," Afghan defense ministry spokesman, General Zahir Azimi, told a news conference on Monday.
+"Establishing a gate by Pakistan on the Durand Line and inside Afghanistan is against all international norms," Afghan defence ministry spokesman, General Zahir Azimi, told a news conference on Monday.

 "We will use all options to remove whatever they have built," he added, without elaborating.